Onest-io/onest-whitepaper/README.md

 ```

 ## VOTE
-10 Millionen VOTE are daily emitted from the reserve pool, which rewards the worker system and ONS-power.
+10 Millionen VOTE are daily emitted from the Reserve Pool, which rewards the worker system and ONS-power.

 - 6.18 Million VOTE are distributed on active worker proposals, depending on the net Worker VOTE-power.
 - 3.82 Million VOTE are distributed to staked ONS, depending on ONS-power.